Is Fostering Body Awareness a Key to Health and Healing? An Interview with Tom Myers

 Tom Myers: I noticed in my practice that there are people who have more kinesthetic sense and less kinesthetic sense.
 If you’re a yoga teacher and you’re trying to teach somebody and they don’t have much kinesthetic sense, you’re really having to look for imagery or something visual, to communicate to them, because you can’t describe the feeling and have them recreate that feeling.

 Also, if you’re going to be working with people, you have to be a good antenna to their signals.
 The more you’re in your body, the more you make your body into an antenna.
-That’s one of the things we’re going to be talking about in the workshop is how do you make yourself a clear antenna for the signals that are coming from you and from other people including your students and clients.
+That’s one of the things we’re going to be talking about in the workshop is how you make yourself a clear antenna for the signals that are coming from you and from other people, including your students and clients.

 It really is a different thing to experience it for yourself than to create that experience for somebody else.
 It’s only easy to do the latter when you’re creating the experience for somebody who’s very similar to you, like if you are a young woman and you’re leading a yoga class full of young women.

-But to be able to spread out to work with old people, not so able people, children, or men; all of those scenarios are going to require expanding your ability to empathize with other people.
+But to be able to spread out to work with old people, not-so-able people, children, or men, all of those scenarios are going to require expanding your ability to empathize with other people.
 My experience of empathy is that it is a kinesthetic resonance with other people around you.
 I don’t see people who are out of feeling in themselves having much true empathy with other people.

 YogaUOnline: What advice would you give to people who want to incorporate some simple things they could do in their everyday life to improve their kinesthetic sense?